net-lisias-pn/SteamDownloader/Docs/HOW-TO.md

 ./auth.sh
 ```

-If everything is correctly configured, this will authenticate you on Steam as follows.

-You will need to type your steam password as follows:
+If everything is correctly configured, this will authenticate you on Steam as follows (you will need to type your steam password):

 ![auth](./auth-passwd.png)

-This is the `DepotDownloader`, not the script - I do not have access to this password, rest assured.
+This is the `DepotDownloader`, not the script - I **do not** have access to this password, rest assured.

 Steam will send you an email with an authentication code.
 You will need to get that code and type it as shown below:

 ![auth-code](./auth-code.png)

-If everything is properly configured and you didn't err the auth code, you will have the following text on your console:
+If everything is properly configured and you didn't err the auth process, you will have the following text on your console:

 ![auth](./auth.png)